digisalesbe/angular-express-passportjs/README.md

 # JWT User Authentication Passportjs
-JWT based user authentication using passportjs, passport-local, passport-jwt, mongodb, angular
+JWT based user authentication using passportjs, passport-local, passport-jwt, angular with a choosen database

 Be aware this is application comes from an old github repository.
 It needs to be updated, changed and upgraded :
-- to latest version of Angular
+- ✅ to latest version of Angular
-- to latest version of Express
+- ✅ to latest version of Express
-- upgrade all necessary packages
+- ✅ upgrade all necessary packages
+- ✅ check vulnerabilities for frontend and backend
+- ⬜ change auth.guard.ts - can't go to main page or /home
+- ⬜ only show "login"- and "register"-link when not logged in
+- ⬜ add MySQL integration
-- add MySQL and MariaDB integration
+- ⬜ add MariaDB integration
+- ⬜ easy configuration for chosen database
+- ⬜ needs "forgot your password"-functionality
-- needs forgot your password
+- ⬜ needs simple responsive login / register & lost password layouts
 - etc...

+Extra help is always welcome ! ( to make this application solid, full of features and documentation )

 #### Express Server